wakamex/ryskV12-cli/README.md

 A command-line interface (CLI) for interacting with the Rysk v12 protocol via WebSockets.

 This CLI allows you to connect to a WebSocket server, send signed messages for actions like approving token spending, initiating transfers, and sending quotes.
-It utilizes named pipes (FIFOs) for inter-process communication, enabling you to send commands to a running WebSocket connection from other processes.
+It utilizes Unix sockets for inter-process communication, enabling you to send commands to a running WebSocket connection from other processes.

 ## Prerequisites